-The practice of yoga is based on the idea that the mind and body are one.
+People have practiced yoga for thousands of years in India.
+It is based on the idea that the mind and body are one.
 The goals of yoga include improved physical and mental health, as well as oneness with a higher being, or some form of higher awareness.

 Yoga combines breathing, meditation, and exercises called postures or poses.
 There are lots of yoga poses you can learn to do to help you relax.
-Seek a reputable instructor or search online if you would like to try it.
+Seek a reputable instructor if you would like to try it.